 Scabies can also spread from person to person by sharing:

-Scabies can occasionally also be acquired from certain mammals.
+A person can also get scabies from certain mammals.
 It is most common from dogs with sarcoptic mange.
-Scabies from dogs differs somewhat from human scabies.
+Scabies from dogs differs from human scabies.
 It rarely passes from person to person.

-Children younger than 15 years of age and adults older than 65 years are at greater risk for this condition.
+Scabies is more common in children younger than 15 years of age and adults older than 65 years of age.

-- Sexual contact with new or multiple partners
+- Sexual contact with a new partner or more than one partner

 - Close, physical contact with a person who has scabies